Gray Wolves Are Returning To Yellowstone Park — And They Are Helping Other Species Flourish, Too

 By 1973, the species was nearly wiped out, prompting its inclusion in the Endangered Species Act.
 Twenty-two years later, Yellowstone underwent some improvements of its own, which has helped bring the gray wolf population back up to 5,500 in the lower 48 states, the Guardian reports.

-Today, it’a evident that the wolves have helped strengthen the ecosystem, National Geographic reports.
+Today, it’s evident that the wolves have helped strengthen the ecosystem, National Geographic reports.
 They pull the weak and sick elk from the native herds without thinning them past the point of survival.
 They prevent overpopulation and subsequent population drops due to climate change and food shortages by stabilizing the elk’s numbers throughout the year.

-“Elk aren’t starving to death anymore,” Chris Wilmers, wildlife ecologist at the University of California, Santa Cruz told NatGeo.
+“Elk aren’t starving to death anymore,” Chris Wilmers, a wildlife ecologist at the University of California, Santa Cruz told NatGeo.